-Introduction This section describes an alternate method of performing backup and restore operations on your system disk.
-With this method, you install the operating system (without options) on another disk and perform your backup and restore operations on the system disk from there.
-Use this method under the following conditions: • If you do not have access to the operating system CD-ROM and its menu system If you want to back up a shadowed system disk without disabling the shadow set Note: It it also possible to back up your running system disk by using the qualifier /IGNORE=INTERLOCK with the BACKUP command and ignoring warning messages.
-However, that method requires that all other use of the system be suspended, including disabling logins, stopping print and batch queues, and turning off networking software.
-In addition, you cannot use this method to restore files to the running system disk.
-Because of these limitations, Digital recommends that if you must use an alternate method to backup or restore the system disk, you use the method described in this section.
-Preparing an Prepare an alternate disk as follows: Alternate Disk 1.
-Log in to a privileged account on your running OpenVMS Alpha system.
-2. Using the SHOW DEVICE command, identify a data disk on which you can install the operating system, with no options.
+Prepare an alternate disk as follows:

+- 1. Log in to a privileged account on your running OpenVMS Alpha system. - 2.
+Using the SHOW DEVICE command, identify a data disk on which you can install the operating system, with no options.
 This will be your target disk during that installation.
-Note the following: You will need approximately 75,000 blocks to install the operating system with no options.
-Existing data will remain on the disk.
-3. The target disk must be mounted privately to your process.
+Note the following: - You will need approximately 75,000 blocks to install the operating system with no options. - Existing data will remain on the disk. - 3.
+The target disk must be mounted privately to your process.
 (This prevents other users from accessing this disk during the installation and backup procedures.)
 Therefore, if the target disk was mounted with /SYSTEM, /CLUSTER, /GROUP, or /SHARE, dismount that disk and mount it without using those qualifiers or the /FOREIGN qualifier.
-For example: \$ MOUNT/OVERRIDE=IDENTIFICATION DKA200 4.
-Enter the following command to install the OpenVMS Alpha operating system, with no options, on the target disk: \$ @SYS\$SYSTEM:AXPVMS\$PCSI_INSTALL_MIN.COM [target-disk] (The procedure will prompt you for a device name if you do not specify it on the command line.)
+For example: - \$ MOUNT/OVERRIDE=IDENTIFICATION DKA200 - 4.
+Enter the following command to install the OpenVMS Alpha operating system, with no options, on the target disk: - \$ @SYS\$SYSTEM:AXPVMS\$PCSI INSTALL MIN.COM [target-disk]

-5. As the procedure completes the installation, the display is similar to the following: DEC AXPVMS VMS V6.2: VMS Operating System, Version V6.2 COPYRIGHT $^{\odot}$ (c) 21-MAR-1995 All rights reserved Digital Equipment Corporation %PCSIUI-I-DONEASK, execution phase starting The following product will be installed: DEC AXPVMS VMS V6.2 %PCSI-I-VOLINFO, estimated space information for volume DISK\$MINAlpha -PCSI-I-VOLSPC, -1 required; 741063 available; 741064 net Portion Done: 0%10%20%30%40%50%60%70%80%90%100% The following product has been installed: DEC AXPVMS VMS V6.2 The installation of minimum OpenVMS Alpha is now complete.
-Use the following command to boot minimum OpenVMS: BOOT -FLAGS E,O <device-name></device-name> (Your system may require additional parameters to boot.)
+(The procedure will prompt you for a device name if you do not specify it on the command line.)

+5. As the procedure completes the installation, the display is similar to the following:

+'''

+DEC AXPVMS VMS V7.0: VMS Operating System, Version V7.0

+COPYRIGHT © (c) 21-DEC-1995 -- All rights reserved

+Digital Equipment Corporation

+%PCSIUI-I-DONEASK, execution phase starting

+The following product will be installed:

+DEC AXPVMS VMS V7.0

+%PCSI-I-VOLINFO, estimated space information for volume DISK$MINAlpha

+-PCSI-I-VOLSPC, -1 required; 741063 available; 741064 net

+Portion Done: 0%...10%...20%...30%...40%...50%...60%...70%...80%...90%...100%

+The following product has been installed:

+DEC AXPVMS VMS V7.0

+The installation of minimum OpenVMS Alpha is now complete.

+Use the following command to boot minimum OpenVMS:

+BOOT -FLAGS E,O <device-name>

+(Your system may require additional parameters to boot.)

+'''

 Caution: If your system is a cluster member, Digital recommends that you shut down the entire VMScluster system before you back up your system disk.
 This will prevent you from creating a partitioned cluster and from jeopardizing the integrity of your data in any other way.

-Using the Alternate Disk Use the alternate disk (on which you installed the operating system with no options) to perform backup and restore operations as follows: 1.
-Shut down your system.
-2. Boot the alternate disk from the SYSE root.
-For example: BOOT -FLAGS E,0 DKA200 The system automatically logs you in to the SYSTEM account and then displays a triple dollar sign prompt (\$\$\$).
+Using the Alternate Disk

+Use the alternate disk (on which you installed the operating system with no options) to perform backup and restore operations as follows:

+- 1. Shut down your system. - 2.
+Boot the alternate disk from the SYSE root.
+For example:

+'''

+BOOT -FLAGS E, 0 DKA200

+'''

+The system automatically logs you in to the SYSTEM account and then displays a triple dollar sign prompt (\$\$\$).

 Note: During the boot and login operations on this minimum version of the operating system, you can ignore messages about licenses, which are similar to the following: